Kalmy8/Obsidian-DS-Base/Programming/Python Basics/Python Basics (1st lesson).md

-**Codewords:** Compiled and Interpretered programming languages, Python Objects, Immutable and Mutable Data types
+**Codewords:** Compiled and Interpreted programming languages, Python Objects, Immutable and Mutable Data types

 ## 1. Python
 Python is a programming language, thus it has a purpose to translate human-readable commands (e.g. ```print("Hello world")```) to some 0/1 digit mess, which can be executed by a computer.